Skip to main content

 (Current price, subject to change)

-The Crystal Chlorine/Bromine is the chlorinated-water counterpart to Crystal's saltwater monitor, using a platinum-tip ORP versus gold. pcworld explains the distinction directly — platinum-tip ORP is the standard in commercial water treatment for long-term stability in oxidizing environments.
-At 10-min polling, it matches Crystal Saltwater for cadence and beats iopool's 15-min interval for pools that swing chemistry rapidly during heavy bather load. tomsguide confirms the practical value of 10-min cadence — you catch pool chemistry dynamics no other consumer device tracks at that resolution.
-The app produces dosing recommendations based on real ORP, pH, and temp signals; Amazon verified-purchaser consensus reports the dosing cuts manual test-kit time in half.
-Year-one all-in is $449 with the $99/yr subscription beginning year 2 — 3-yr total $647.
-Relative to iopool at $359 with $0 ongoing (3-yr $359), Crystal carries a $288 3-yr premium for 5-min faster polling and more specific dosing.
-The SHE composite ties at 50.1 because polling cadence offsets the cost disadvantage.
+The Crystal Chlorine/Bromine is the chlorinated-water counterpart to Crystal's saltwater monitor, using a platinum-tip ORP versus gold.
+The distinction is straightforward — platinum-tip ORP is the standard in commercial water treatment for long-term stability in oxidizing environments.
+At 10-min polling, it matches Crystal Saltwater for cadence and beats the iopool's 15-min interval for pools that swing chemistry rapidly during heavy bather load, giving a closer look at chemistry dynamics than any other float here tracks at that resolution.
+The app produces dosing recommendations from real ORP, pH, and temperature signals, which reduces the manual test-kit routine to an in-app check.
+Year-one all-in is $449, with the $99/yr subscription beginning year 2 — a 3-yr total near $647.
+Relative to the iopool at $359 with zero ongoing cost, Crystal carries a roughly $288 3-yr premium for 5-min faster polling and more specific dosing.

 What We Love

-• Platinum-tip ORP electrode — commercial water-treatment standard for chlorine and bromine
+• Platinum-tip ORP electrode — the commercial water-treatment standard for chlorine and bromine

 • Precise dosing guidance with specific chemical amounts based on current chemistry